The Best MLK Day Mattress Sales of 2024

 Frequently Asked Questions

 Do more expensive mattresses last longer?

-Price isn’t a perfect way to gauge a mattress’s durability, as mattress sellers can overinflate the regular price and make it seem like the bed is higher-quality than it actually is.
+Price isn’t a perfect way to gauge a mattress’s durability, as mattress sellers can overinflate the regular price and make it seem like select mattresses are higher-quality than it actually is.
 Still, it’s difficult to deny there’s truth to the idea of getting what you pay for when it comes to cheaper mattresses, while higher-cost mattresses typically reflect better materials and a more durable construction.

 Instead of simply trusting that a higher price means a better mattress, do a little homework before you buy.
 A higher price tag should have its value backed by certified materials and satisfied customers.
 This is especially true for luxury mattresses, which should have features and materials that promote comfortable rest.